preactjs/preact-devtools/INTERNALS.md

 element.
 This script will run in the context of the tab it was injected into.
 There it will install the `window.__PREACT_DEVTOOLS__` object where preact registers itself by calling `window.__PREACT_DEVTOOLS__.attachPreact(...)`.

-TODO: Explain why `content-script.ts` and `initClient.ts` are two separate content scripts.
-Marvin can for sure name the reason :)